-Fabrice Sergent is the Founder and Chief Executive Officer of Cellfish, a company he founded in 2004.
-He is a media and Internet entrepreneur based in the New York headquarters.
+A lifelong entrepreneur, Fabrice Sergent is the Founder and CEO of Cellfish.
+He is a media and Internet pioneer with 20 years of experience, based in the company’s New York headquarters.

 Sergent holds an MBA from Institut Telecom.Back to Top

 Julien Mitelberg is the Co-Founder and Chief Operating Officer of Cellfish, based in the New York headquarters.
 He also serves as CEO of Bandsintown, the No. 1 concert discovery app with over 11M registered users, powering the tour dates for more than half of all touring artists today.
 Since 2011, he has led Bandsintown's expansion onto mobile platforms (iOS, Android, Amazon Kindle and Spotify) and into new geographic markets (210 countries) with the mission that users never miss another live show.
 Mitelberg has spoken at prominent music industry events on fan engagement and tour promotion including New Music Seminar, SXSW, Billboard Touring and Amsterdam Dance Event.

 Previously, Mitelberg was the COO of Lagardère Active Broadband for 11 years with Fabrice Sergent.
 In 1995, Mitelberg co-founded Club-Internet, which was purchased by Deutsche Telekom’s T-Online International AG, Europe’s largest ISP, for a historical €1.2B transaction.
 He also founded Le Studio, one of the first and largest French web agencies.

 Mitelberg holds a Master of Science from Institut Telecom.Back to Top